 They grow together with bilberries in our mountains – the tiny, bright red berries of acidic, bitter-sweet flavour.
 At least that’s what Slovak cranberries taste like.
-We don’t grow cultivated species as it is so very common in America or Canada.
+We don’t grow cultivated species as it is common in America or Canada.
 Our cranberries are not associated with Christmas or Thanksgiving dinners.
 In fact, they are very difficult to get in Slovakia, as they only grow in high altitudes.

-1 kg fresh cranberries
+- 1 kg fresh cranberries

-200 ml water
+- 200 ml water

-350 g sugar
+- 350 g sugar

-Wash the cranberries and let them dry off.
+- Wash the cranberries and let them dry off.
 Pour the water in a cooking pot and add the sugar.
 Let dissolve over a low heat.

-Throw in the cranberries and the cinnamon stick.
-Stir well and cook over a low heat for 7 – 10 minutes, or until the fruits have cracked and released juices.
+- Add the cranberries and the cinnamon stick.
+Stir well and cook over a low heat for 7 – 10 minutes, or until the berries have cracked and released juices.
 At this point the mixture will thicken, so remember to stir it well to prevent scorching.

-Take away from the heat.
+- Take away from the heat.
 Remove the cinnamon stick and ladle the compote into clean jars.
-Screw on the lids while the compote is still hot.* Cover the jars with a blanket to ensure slow cooling.
+Screw on the lids while the compote is still hot.
+Let cool down slowly.